Reference § 00 · Methodology · Public document

 § 1.
 How we aggregate

 Storm pulls public market data on a fixed cadence from each venue's own API.
 No account linking, no order routing, no private endpoints.
-The current coverage set is:
+The current coverage set, drawn live from the venue directory:

-Cadence: 90s for Polymarket, 120s for Kalshi, 180s for the secondary venues.
 Each poll upserts the venue's raw market record and updates the outcome-level current price plus a separate columnar price-snapshot table that backs the per-event sparklines.
-Newsfeed ingestion runs separately on its own slower cadences (15 min – 24 h, source-dependent).
+Newsfeed ingestion runs separately on its own cadences (30 min – 24 h, source-dependent — see §3).

 Scope note.
 Storm covers binary and categorical prediction-market contracts on the venues above.
 Sportsbook lines (DraftKings, FanDuel) are out of scope — no public API — and any single-venue market without a cross-venue analogue is noted on the event page but produces no spread.